woman taking an online yoga course to combat fatigue

 Fatigue yoga appears to be an effective solution to counteract fatigue.
 To make it easier for you, we have given you a short summary.

-Yoga is an age-old practice that lightens the body and mind.
+Yoga is an age-old practice that lighten the body and mind.
 Regular yoga practice improves blood circulation, strengthens your muscles, calms the nervous system and eliminates stress.
-In short, all the ingredients to regain energy.
+In short, all the ingredients for renewed energy.

 To do this, choose a type of yoga that suits you.
 For slow yoga, go for Hatha yoga.
 It favors breathing exercises while working your muscles.